Polymer/polymer/README.md

 Although it's relatively simple, having to write this code becomes annoying when working with multiple attributes or non-String types.
 It's also not very DRY.

-Instead, Polymer's `attributes` feature handles this work for you (using the `published` feature data).
-If an attribute is set that matches a property listed in the `published` object, the value is captured into the matching property.
-Strings are automatically converted to the published type.
+Instead, Polymer's `attributes` feature handles this work for you (using the `propertyConfig` feature data).
+If an attribute is set that matches a property listed in the `propertyConfig` object, the value is captured into the matching property.
+Strings are automatically converted to the specified type.

 The type system includes support for Object values expressed as JSON, or Date objects expressed as any Date-parsable string representation.
 Boolean properties are mapped to Boolean attributes, in other words, if the attribute exists at all, its value is true, regardless of its string-value (and the value is only false if the attribute does not exist).